You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 Kinsta is a pure-play managed WordPress host built on Google Cloud Platform.
 It runs every site on Google’s compute-optimized C2 virtual machines, includes Cloudflare Enterprise for CDN and DDoS protection, and reports average support response times under two minutes.

 According to Cybernews testing, Kinsta’s server response time is 5.36 ms, the fastest of any provider in this guide.
-G2’s 2026 Best Software Awards also ranked Kinsta #1 for premium WordPress hosting with a 4.8/5 rating across more than 930 verified reviews, as documented on the G2 Kinsta profile.
+G2’s 2026 Best Software Awards ranked Kinsta #1 for premium WordPress hosting with a 4.8/5 rating across more than 930 verified reviews.

-The MyKinsta dashboard is widely considered the best-designed control panel in managed WordPress.
+The MyKinsta dashboard is one of the best-designed control panels in managed WordPress.
 Free unlimited basic migrations, daily automated backups, and staging environments are included on every plan.

 Pros